 Generally, the CRA will not register an application:

-- If the applicant does not have any deduction room available for further contributions into an RRSP, with certain exceptions.
+If the applicant doesn't have contribution room available for further contributions, with certain exceptions.

 The CRA reviews RSP applications against its criteria for registration of a plan, and registers those RSP applications that qualify for registration under the Income Tax Act (Canada).
 Upon registration, an RSP becomes an RRSP, a Registered Retirement Savings Plan.
 A Canadian taxpayer with an RRSP can then use RRSP deductions in his or her tax returns.